Healthcare Provider Complete Care Gains Control Over Its Network and Costs

 The network improvements introduced by Cato has also meant CCCHC could improve its communication system.
 “With Cato providing the redundancy and security, we’ve been able to move to a completely hosted environment for voice,” says Norberg.

 “With Cato, we were able to offload the non-critical applications to the cheap DSL line and leave the LTE for the high priority applications.
-This bandwidth management dropped their cost from $2,000 to $300 a month, and we were able to control that ourselves.”
+This bandwidth management dropped our cost from $2,000 to $300 a month, and we were able to control that ourselves.”

 The self-management aspect of the Cato network is important.
 “We can log in, make a couple of changes in the portal, and it’s done,” says Norberg.
 “Then we can test it and see it in real time.
 It’s just so easy.”
 Norberg cites the example of the clinic office that’s dependent on LTE for its communications.
 “With Cato, we were able to offload the non-critical applications to the cheap DSL line and leave the LTE for the high priority applications.
-This bandwidth management dropped their cost from $2,000 to $300 a month, and we were able to control that ourselves.”
+This bandwidth management dropped our cost from $2,000 to $300 a month, and we were able to control that ourselves.”

 Other costs have come under control as well.
 By redesigning their network and going to an IP-based phone system, CCCHC has increased operational efficiency.
 The company is actually paying less for those services using Cato than they did before.